vconcepcion/gpio-examples/README.md

 node node/05-switch-stream.js
 ```
 * Go to http://[your_ip_address]:8080/ to view button logging
+* High five if: the web page is appended with a "1" whenever the button is pressed down, and a "0" when it's released
+* Can you...
+  * Replace "1" and "0" with "Ding" and "Dong"?
+  * Format the logged inputs as a JSON feed?

 ## 06 - Room reservations
 Use the Google Calendar API to pull event data and light an LED if a